-Welcome to the Middlesbrough legends page – the gateway to information on ex Middlesbrough players who have played in the Premier League.
+Welcome to the Middlesbrough legends page – the gateway to information on ex Boro players who have played in the Premier League.

-In addition to information on ex Middlesbrough players we have also added Middlesbrough’s Premier League statistics which include the top Middlesbrough scorers in the Premier League, most Premier League appearances by a Middlesbrough player and also Middlesbrough football club’s final league position for each year that they have featured in the English Premier League.
+In addition to information on ex players we have also added statistics which include the top goalscorers, most appearances and also the club’s final league position for each year that they have featured in the EPL.

 Mark Schwarzer – Premier League Appearances: 514 | Clean Sheets: 75